wisam450/FBW3-Lessons/Javascript/for loop/Exercises/for-loop.md

           * *
           *

-4-  use nested for loop or while loop to create this shapes of stars :
+4-  use nested for loop or while loop to create this shape of stars :